-IFRS for SMEs was designed specifically for small to medium sized businesses and omits a lot of the more complex accounting standards attributed to large public corporations.
-The guidelines on financial reporting are thus much more relaxed and specific with this particular version only containing accounting topics relevant to small to medium sized businesses.
+IFRS for SMEs was designed specifically for small to medium-sized businesses and omits a lot of the more complex accounting standards attributed to large public corporations.
+The guidelines on financial reporting are thus much more relaxed and specific with this particular version only containing accounting topics relevant to small to medium-sized businesses.

-Just like the ASPE, these standards have much fewer mandatory disclosures with accounting terms and language that is much easier to understand for the average small business owner.
+Just like the ASPE, these standards have much fewer mandatory disclosures with accounting terms and language that are much easier to understand for the average small business owner.
 Using the IFRS for SMEs you are still following the global IFRS principles and guidelines but without the complexities associated with it.

 IFRS VS. ASPE VS. IFRS For SMEs

 As a rule of thumb, if you are a public company operating in Canada you must abide by the IFRS guidelines.
 Following the IFRS guidelines are also your best option if you plan on taking your company public in the future, or have a parent company that currently uses IFRS.
-In that case you must also follow IFRS to keep accounting standards uniform across the board.
+In that case, you must also follow IFRS to keep accounting standards uniform across the board.